buildbot/buildbot/master/docs/manual/cfg-buildslaves.rst

 Amazon Web Services Elastic Compute Cloud ("AWS EC2")
 +++++++++++++++++++++++++++++++++++++++++++++++++++++

+..
+    XXX(sa2ajj): is it a good candidate to be put into a separate file?

+    The point is: tell about availability, but the detailed guide in a separate doc?

 `EC2 <http://aws.amazon.com/ec2/>`_ is a web service that allows you to start virtual machines in an Amazon data center.
 Please see their website for details, including costs.
 Using the AWS EC2 latent buildslaves involves getting